ryanczm/Analytic-Musings/_posts/2023-12-30-honey-covariance.md

 & \textbf{x} \leq c\mathbf{1} - \textbf{w}_B
 \end{align*}$$

-The main body of the code is as such:
+The main body of the code with `cvxpy` is as such:
 <center>
 <img src="{{ site.imageurl }}/LedoitWolf/code_3.png" style="width:95%;"/>
 </center>